adarshadatta/HackByte/Disrupt-AI-Azure-Subscription-Setup.md

 # The Azure Environment Setup Guide

-Welcome to the Disrupt AI Hackathon!
+Welcome to the HackByte Hackathon!

 This guide will show you how to get your team access to your Azure credits for the hackathon